Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## TLS Certificate

+FOR TLS certification the certificate of the CA has to be flashed to the XDK.

-The header file: source\ServerCA.h contains the root certificate im PEM format.
-The certificate from "Go Daddy Class 2 Certification Authority" is used.
-If yout CA is different this needs to be changed.
+This certificate in included  in the header file source\ServerCA.h  in PEM format.
+The currently included certificate from "Go Daddy Class 2 Certification Authority" is used for tenants *.cumulcity.com.

+If your CA is different this needs to be changed.